zeux/meshoptimizer/README.md

 - `meshopt_SimplifySparse` improves simplification performance assuming input indices are a sparse subset of the mesh.
 This can be useful when simplifying small mesh subsets independently, and is intended to be used for meshlet simplification.
 For consistency, it is recommended to use absolute errors when sparse simplification is desired, as this flag changes the meaning of the relative errors.
 - `meshopt_SimplifyPrune` allows the simplifier to remove isolated components regardless of the topological restrictions inside the component.
 This is generally recommended for full-mesh simplification as it can improve quality and reduce triangle count; note that with this option, triangles connected to locked vertices may be removed as part of their component.
 - `meshopt_SimplifyRegularize` produces more regular triangle sizes and shapes during simplification, at some cost to geometric quality.
 This can improve geometric quality under deformation such as skinning.
-- `meshopt_SimplifyPermissive`  allows collapses across attribute discontinuities, except for vertices that are tagged with bit 1 (bit mask `0x02`) via `vertex_lock`.
+- `meshopt_SimplifyPermissive`  allows collapses across attribute discontinuities, except for vertices that are tagged with `meshopt_SimplifyVertex_Protect` via `vertex_lock`.

-When using `meshopt_simplifyWithAttributes`, it is also possible to lock certain vertices by providing a `vertex_lock` array that contains a value for each vertex in the mesh, with bit 0 (bit mask `0x01`) set for vertices that should not be collapsed.
+When using `meshopt_simplifyWithAttributes`, it is also possible to lock certain vertices by providing a `vertex_lock` array that contains a value for each vertex in the mesh, with `meshopt_SimplifyVertex_Lock` set for vertices that should not be collapsed.
 This can be useful to preserve certain vertices, such as the boundary of the mesh, with more control than `meshopt_SimplifyLockBorder` option provides.
 When using `meshopt_simplifyWithUpdate`, locking vertices (whether via `vertex_lock` or `meshopt_SimplifyLockBorder`) will also prevent the simplifier from updating their positions and attributes; this can be useful together with `meshopt_SimplifySparse` for meshlet simplification, as meshlets at one level of hierarchy can be simplified together without excessive data copying.

 In addition to the `meshopt_SimplifyPrune` flag, you can explicitly prune isolated components by calling the `meshopt_simplifyPrune` function.
 This can be done before regular simplification or as the only step, which is useful for scenarios like isosurface cleanup.
 Similar to other simplification functions, the `target_error` argument controls the cutoff of component radius and is specified in relative units (e.g., `1e-2f` will remove components under 1%).
 If an absolute cutoff is desired, divide the parameter by the factor returned by `meshopt_simplifyScale`.